rafaelbuen/TextFileSample/README.md

 ##Features
 -	Configurable file paths, outputs paths, file names, and target filter date.
--	Includes requested output, source file archive, invalid records output, rational database for historical file reporting.
+-	Includes requested output, source file archive, invalid records output, Azure SQL database for historical file reporting.
 -	Use of ragged right in case the data is in an unexpected column position.
 -	Appends timestamp to output files, and validation result to output rows.
 -	Date validation in C# for potential extensibility.